miali88/spritely_ai/README.md

 Spritely AI is a powerful desktop application that enables real-time audio transcription with AI analysis.
 It combines local audio processing with cloud-based AI to provide a seamless voice-to-text experience.

-This repository is the desktop app and the web app is available at [https://spritelyai.com]
 ## 🌟 Features

 ### Desktop App